 Another practice is keeping ideas or parts that we ultimately don't think fit in the song.
 I'm guilty of this but these should not be sent to your mixer either.
 This point is especially important if you are sending your project session folders because keeping them clean of unwanted takes, clips, tracks will save you hard drive space and ultimately a headache sorting through your files or uploading.

 5. Label your tracks clearly!
 I've received tracks in all manner of words that don't describe the track itself or are so long that the name is illegible in my DAW.
-Short and simply is usually the best.
+Short and simple is usually the best.
 Titles like Kick In, Kick Out, Snare Top, Lead Vocal or abbreviations like Kick O, Snare T, T 1, Vox (vocals), EG (electric guitar), RTM (rhythm) are common and help easily define what instrument the track is.
 Pro Tools in particular imports the file name right in to the track name, so the shorter the file name the better.
 No need to include the song title in the track name but more on creating folders for your tracks below.

 Labeling your tracks clearly during recording will save you from having to rename mislabeled tracks later because most DAW's will automatically name and catalog your files according to your track titles.

 7. Export folder and other info to include for your mix engineer.
 Properly labeling your folder is simple and can be done with just the song title and indicating they are the files for mixing by including "multitracks for mix" or similar, but perhaps the most efficient includes other information that your mixer would want to know.
-I prefer a folder labelled like this: "Song Title 120bpm Cmaj".
+I prefer a folder labelled like this: Song Title 120bpm Cmaj.
 This label tells me the song key and tempo for the song I'm about to mix and that information is useful for a variety of advanced mix techniques.